sensiolabs/BehatPageObjectExtension/doc/index.rst

     .. note::

-        In future you'll be able to overload a factory to provide your own way of mapping page names to page object classes.
+        It is possible to implment your own way of mapping a page name to an appropriate page object with a :doc:`custom factory </custom_factory>`.

 Opening a page
 ~~~~~~~~~~~~~~